 Appendix III/M-13 Handbook Index - provides standards, instructions and information for electronic data reporting of policyholder, commodity and other information submitted by Approved Insurance Providers (AIP) as required by the Standard Reinsurance Agreement (SRA), Livestock Price Reinsurance Agreement or other Risk Management Agency (RMA) policy and procedures.

-Concept Proposal Procedures - “Approved Procedures for the Submission of Concept Proposals Seeking Advance Payment of Research and Development Expenses” - establishes guidelines and responsibilities of the FCIC and the applicant for the submission of a Concept Proposal to the FCIC Board for approval of an advance payment covering the estimated research and development expenses as authorized under section 522(b) of the Act.
+Concept Proposal Procedures - “Approved Procedures for the Submission of Concept Proposals Seeking Advance Payment of Research and Development Costs” - establishes guidelines and responsibilities of the FCIC and the applicant for the submission of a Concept Proposal to the FCIC Board for approval of an advance payment covering the estimated research and development expenses as authorized under section 522(b) of the Act.

 Criteria for Insurance Product Development - “General Guidelines, Considerations, and Criteria for Feasibility of Insurance Product Development” - provides general information that may be helpful to private entities who are interested in developing crop or livestock insurance products.

 Document and Supplemental Standards Handbook (DSSH) - provides the form standards and procedures for use in the sales and service of any eligible crop insurance policy; AIP required statements and disclosures; and the standards for submission and review of non-reinsured supplemental policies in accordance with the SRA.

 External Handbook Standards - provides procedures and instructions for developing and maintaining RMA external handbooks.

 Federal Crop Insurance Act - provides guidelines on what types of products are allowed to be reinsured and legal authorities for coverage.